 My research covers a broad spectrum of topics, but my primary interests lie in the ecological interactions in and around shallow sub-tidal habitats.
-Although my interests are broad, and the principles I study general, much of my work has focused on temperate seaweed-dominated habitats such as kelp forests.
+Although my interests are broad, and the principles I study general, much of my work has focused on temperate seaweed-dominated habitats, especially kelp forests.

 My research provides understanding of how coastal habitats might respond to stressors such as climate change, invasive species and eutrophication.
+Recently, I have also increased my focus on solutions to habitat decline through restoration and increasing our appreciation of the diversity of services our marine ecosystems provide, such as their role in climate mitigation.
 By working across sub-cellular to macro-ecological scales and connecting fields such as physiology, ecology and biogeography, my research has contributed to an integrated understanding of the complex processes that drive the ecology of near-shore marine environments.

 I am an Editor-in-Chief for the journal Aquatic Botany and an Associate Editor for the journals Journal of Phycology, Marine Ecology Progress Series, Marine and Freshwater Research and Frontiers in Marine Science: Global Change and the Future Ocean.
 In addition I am an active reviewer for a range of journals and funding agencies.

 - 2003: PhD (Marine Botany), School of Plant Biology, University of Western Australia, Perth (awarded with ‘distinction’, top 5% of Theses at UWA)

 - 1998: M.Sc.
 (Environmental Science by research), Life Sciences, Roskilde University, Denmark

 - SCIE2204 Marine Systems (unit coordinator)

 - SCIE5505 Global Change and the Marine Environment (unit coordinator)

 - UWA Diving and Boating Safety Committee (chair)